benjamincharity/CSS-Guidelines/README.md

 `html` or `body` element, but with `.product-page` alone it is impossible to tell.

-By quasi-qualifying this selector (i.e. commenting out the leading type selector) we can communicate where we wish to have this class applied, thus:

-    /*html*/.product-page{}

-In SCSS you can simply put a line above.
+By quasi-qualifying this selector, adding the element that the class should be applied to, we can make it easier to find within the DOM.

     // <html>
     .product-page{}